toeverything/affine.pro-legacy/src/blog/2023/01/abbey-wood-release-notes/index.md

 **BlockSuite is the open-source collaborative editor project that powers the AFFiNE knowledge base.**

-If you have followed the [https://github.com/toeverything/affine](AFFiNE repository), you will find that most of the bugs related to the editing experience are fixed in the [https://github.com/toeverything/blocksuite](BlockSuite repository).
+If you have followed the [AFFiNE repository](https://github.com/toeverything/affine), you will find that most of the bugs related to the editing experience are fixed in the [BlockSuite repository](https://github.com/toeverything/blocksuite).

 The GitHub address for BlockSuite is: https://github.com/toeverything/blocksuite